andlehma/andrew-lehman-ei-assessment-api/readme.md

 Because of the time constraint, the scope of this project is quite limited.

 ## Security
 I have decided that security is entirely out of scope.
-Users will, once I add this feature, need to send a user ID with any request to the API, but those IDs will not be secure at all.
+For user-specific tasks, an authorization token is requird, but it's just the User ID, which is not secure at all.
 In a real app like this, especially one dealing with money, security is, of course, hugely important.
 However, I am under limited time, and security is really hard.

 ## Database
 I'm using a SQLite database for this project.
 The database is destroyed and re-created every time the app is run.
 This makes local testing and development much simpler.
 Also, I am not a DB admin, so my schema and my SQL scripts could probably be better.